 To evaluate whether it would be unjust to hold you accountable for unpaid taxes, the IRS will consider matters such as:

 After filing Form 8857, the IRS will investigate the actual amount you are liable for, if any.
 It’s important to note that you can research the amount you think should be owed and provide different figures for the IRS to consider.
-Your tax attorney can be an invaluable resource with this step in particular.
+Our tax attorney can be an invaluable resource with this step and help you with this determination.

 Form 8857 must still be filed with the IRS for both of these tax relief options, and both involve distinct eligibility requirements.
 To learn more about these tax relief options, reach out to our experienced tax attorney at Morgan Sebastian Law.